 - 1. Use wiring practices that conform to all national, state and local electrical codes.
-For proper safety as well as stable measuring performance, it is important that the earth ground connection be made to a solid ground point from TB1. - 2.
+For proper safety as well as stable measuring performance, it is important that the earth ground connection be made to a solid ground point from TB1.
+The power supply contains a single 1/4-Amp slo-blo fuse on the H Terminal. - 2.
 Do NOT run sensor cables or instrument 4-20 mA output wiring in the same conduit that contains AC power wiring.
 AC power wiring should be run in a dedicated conduit to prevent electrical noise from coupling with the instrumentation signals.

-3.2 Power Connections
+3.2 Connections